Transforming Radical Differential Equations to Algebraic Differential Equations: Differential Equations

 In this section, we will use some of the notation introduced previously.
 In particular, $\FF_m$ is the last field of a radical tower over $\C(z_1,\ldots,z_n)$, introduced in~\eqref{eq-tower}, and $\bar \delta= (\delta_1,\ldots,\delta_m)$ is the tuple of algebraic elements used in the construction of the tower.
 We also consider the system of differential equations introduced in~\eqref{eq-system}.
 After the change of variables

 where

 we consider $G_i(x, \bar w) = F_i(x,\bar r(\bar w))$ as in~\eqref{eq-new}.
-By a change of variable we allow mappings $\bar r(\bar w)$ such that its Jacobian is generically non-singular, so that, via the Inverse Function Theorem, the transformation can be inversed.
-Recall that $G_i=0$ is an algebraic equation depending on $x, \bar w$ and no derivatives and involves fractional expressions in $\bar w$.
+By a change of variable we allow mappings $\bar r(\bar w)$ whose Jacobian is generically non-singular, so that, via the Inverse Function Theorem, the transformation can be inverted.
+Recall that $G_i=0$ is an algebraic equation depending on $x, \bar w$ and no derivatives, and involves fractional expressions in $\bar w$.
 The differential relations among the variables are kept by additionally imposing, for $1 \le i \le \ell, 0 \le j < n_i$, the equations

-where $J_{r_{i,j}}$ denotes the usual Jacobian of $r_{i,j}$.
+where $J_{r_{i,j}}$ denotes the Jacobian of $r_{i,j}$.
 Then we obtain the differential system